FuelGhoul/FuelGhoul/README.md

 - 👋 Hi, I’m @FuelGhoul
 - 👀 I’m interested in making clean UIs for everyone for free :)
-- 🌱 I’m currently learning nothing much.. :D
+- 🌱 I’m currently learning about life ;)
-- 💞️ I’m looking to collaborate on nothing.. ;D
+- 📫 How to reach me: I have a YouTube channel and i'm planning to do a video on my first ever UI.. stay tuned..
-- 📫 How to reach me: I have a YouTube channel and i'm planning to do a video on my first ever UI.. stay tuned.. name is the same as on GitHub
+My discord name is fuelghoul

 <!---
 FuelGhoul/FuelGhoul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.